lbthomsen/kicad/README.md

 # kicad
-My Kicad Symbols and Footprints
+My personal Kicad Symbols and Footprints!

+Notice - there is absolutely no guarantee that any of these will work.